Rahulray12/puzzelfun/README.md

       - Their performance wont be affected by interruptions.
       <img src="assets/img/readme-screenshots/pause.png">
    - **Resume** Button
-      - It continue the timer from where it stops.
+      - It continues the timer from where it stopped.
       <img src="assets/img/readme-screenshots/resume.png">

 - **Game Time and Score trackers**